hashgraph/guardian/docs/guardian-in-production/cloud-infrastructure.md

 $ helm install my-nginx guardian/guardian-stack
 ```

-### &#x20;Infrastructure as code - IaC
+### Infrastructure as code - IaC

-Infrastructure as Code (IaC) is a process of managing and provisioning infrastructure through code instead of manual processes.&#x20;
+Infrastructure as Code (IaC) is a process of managing and provisioning infrastructure through code instead of manual processes.

 IaC can help to improve infrastructure management by reducing manual work, improving consistency, enabling version control, enhancing scalability, and increasing portability.
 This can lead to better reliability, security, and cost-effectiveness for organizations that adopt IaC.